rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 `
 Download the pristine unit cell from the materials project and upload it to the *unitcell/structure_opt/* directory `
 <br> From this point on, I assume you are following the provided directory tree.
-If that is the case, you can copy and paste the codes into the terminal without any issues. <br>In any case, if you see errors in the directory, please check if your directory path is correctly used or not, and update the code with your own directory path. <br>Let's calculate the point defects!
+If that is the case, you can copy and paste the codes into the terminal without any issues. <br>In any case, if you see errors in the directory, please check if your directory path is correctly used or not, and update the code with your own directory path.
+<br> Remember, we will consider */GaN* as our parent directory.
+Underwhich there will be */unitcell*, */cpd*, and */defect* directories. <br>Let's calculate the point defects!

 ## Step-6: Relax Calculation
 ```